akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][80]

-Here is where we create the cube.
-This is done by drag-dropping the Ghana survey fields to the Groups and Summary area in the cube.
+Here is where we define the cube.
+This is done by drag-dropping the Ghana survey fields to the Groups and Summaries area in the cube.

 Start by dragging column1 and drop it below the Groups folder: